• Home

 9/7/2021

 So what do artists do on their "days off"?
 Part of the fun of the 7 Works Collective group is the sharing of skills.
-On this day a small number of us (no big groups still) spent the day at the Fletcher Gardens in Ottawa taking photos in the company or our resident photographer.
+On this day a small number of us (no big groups still) spent the day at the Fletcher Gardens in Ottawa taking photos in the company or our resident lens based artist.
 And learning about plants from our scientist textiles artist.
 Plus two of our painters who looked at the forest and gardens with a slightly different eye.

 Picture